Vishnupriya-Anupindi/vishnupriya-anupindi.github.io/src/activities.md

 ---

 ## Teaching

+### Seminars
+- I am currently organizing a reading seminar titled *Elliptic curve cryptography in a post quantum paradigm* at the University of Cantabria.
+We meet every week on Wednesdays.

+### Supervision of theses
+-  Bachelor's thesis by Javier González Colsa, "The BB84 Protocol: Quantum Foundations and Computational Applications in Secure Communication".
+Ongoing, co-supervising with Domingo Gómez Pérez at the University of Cantabria.
+-  Bachelor's thesis by Sergio Chávez Camarero.
+Ongoing, co-supervising with Ana Isabel Gómez Pérez at the Universidad Rey Juan Carlos, Madrid.
+-  Bachelor's thesis by Alberto García Sroda.
+Ongoing, co-supervising with Ana Isabel Gómez Pérez at the Universidad Rey Juan Carlos, Madrid.

+### Teaching Assistant
-- **Teaching Assistant** at Johannes Kepler University, Linz for the following courses.
-The job includes creating problem sets for undergraduate students and teaching weekly **exercise** classes.
+- I was a teaching assistant at Johannes Kepler University, Linz for the following courses.
+The job included creating problem sets for undergraduate students and teaching weekly **exercise** classes.
 - Past courses:
     - October 2022 - February 2023, _Mathematics for AI_ in **English**.
     - March 2021 - September 2021, _Mathematics for Physics II (Linear Algebra)_ in **German**.